weiplanet/loopback-next/docs/site/migration/LB3-vs-LB4-booting.md

 and the
 [@loopback/boot](./apidocs/apidocs.boot.html) package.
-Since your application will extend `BootMixin` and `Application`, their separation will not be apparent to you, and understanding of how they work together as one as not mandatory for developing LoopBack 4 projects.
+Since your application will extend `BootMixin` and `Application`, their separation will not be apparent to you, and understanding of how they work together as one is not mandatory for developing LoopBack 4 projects.

 The following are the list of tasks that are performed in the LoopBack 3